 Treatment of head pain and headaches needs a multidisciplinary approach to treatment including spinal manipulation, dry needling, graston, focused muscle work, lifestyle changes, postural changes, exercises and functional medicine (treating imbalances in metabolic system).
 This is all important for addressing the root of the problem and not putting a bandaid on the issue masking with some type of medication that can cause all sorts of other issues down the road.

-Many of the new chiropractic techniques utilized by Dr. Barter and Dr. Christian are tailored to provide optimal comfort and efficacy.
+Many of the new chiropractic techniques utilized by Dr. Barter and Dr. Alvarado are tailored to provide optimal comfort and efficacy.
 They focus on getting results using the most advanced and effective chiropractic techniques.Longmont Chiropractic Care

-Dr. Barter and Dr. Christian have years of training, experience and expertise in not only alleviating their patients’ pain but also eliminating chronic conditions.
+Dr. Barter and Dr. Alvarado have years of training, experience and expertise in not only alleviating their patients’ pain but also eliminating chronic conditions.
 Our doctors are well versed in helping our patients get relief from chronic and acute neck pain, headaches, back pain, TMJ dysfunction, cranial misalignment, carpal tunnel, and other related conditions originating from the spine and extremities.

 Chiropractic care is not only beneficial for acute and chronic injuries, but should be used for injury prevention, enhancing athletic performance and helping achieve total body health and wellness.

 Dr. Barter and Dr. Christian are amazing practitioners.
 I am always consulting with them before making my next health move.
 They have helped me to find all the right supplements I need to support my body and have helped me to improve my health immensely.
 Dr. Christian’s adjustments always get me back into good form and help balance out my emotions.
 I strongly recommend this place.